grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

-- *workingDirectory:* The directory in which path resolution starts
+- *dirFd:* The directory in which path resolution starts
-- *lookupFlags:* Flags which affect path resolution
+- *dirFlags:* Flags which affect path resolution
 - *path:* The path to the file or directory
 - *openFlags:* Flags that decide how the path will be opened
 - *rights:* The rights that dictate what may be done with the returned file descriptor